-Five distinct tick-borne illnesses are transmitted by I. scapularis in the northeastern United States: Lyme disease (Borrelia burgdorferi), babesiosis (Babesia microti), human granulocytic anaplasmosis (Anaplasma phagocytophilum), deer tick virus encephalitis, and Borrelia miyamotoi meningoencephalitis.
-This section will examine the co-occurrence of these and other non-Lyme tickborne illnesses.
+Five distinct tick-borne illnesses are transmitted by I. scapularis in the northeastern United States: Lyme disease (Borrelia burgdorferi), babesiosis (Babesia microti), human granulocytic anaplasmosis (Anaplasma phagocytophilum), deer tick virus encephalitis, and Borrelia miyamotoi meningoencephalitis.55 This section will examine the co-occurrence of these and other non-Lyme tickborne illnesses.

 Babesiosis - Babesiosis is transmitted by I. scapularis and is caused by the protozoan parasite Babesia microti (rarely other Babesia species).
 Its distribution in North America largely coincides with that of Lyme disease.
-In one study between 2.9% and 6.2% of blacklegged ticks were infected with both diseases.
-It produces general flu-like symptoms, but not an erythema migrans.
+In one study between 2.9% and 6.2% of blacklegged ticks were infected with both diseases.^{56,57} It produces general flu-like symptoms, but not an erythema migrans.
 Unlike Lyme disease, babesiosis can be transmitted vertically in both humans and tick vectors, and also through blood donation.
 It is a more severe infection than Lyme disease and particularly in splenectomized patients, can be fatal.

-Human Granulocytic Anaplasmosis - HGA is transmitted by I. scapularis and I. pacificus in North America, and its distribution tracks that of Lyme disease at a much lower incidence.
-It causes flulike symptoms that are typically more severe than in early Lyme disease, plus thrombocytopenia, leukopenia, and increased liver enzymes; HGA has no distinctive symptom and requires laboratory confirmation for diagnosis.
-This zoonosis is becoming established in southwestern Quebec.
-Between 2.3% and 10% of patients presenting with erythema migrans (acute Lyme disease) are coinfected with HGA.
-Treatment for HGA is the same as for Lyme disease.
+Human Granulocytic Anaplasmosis - HGA is transmitted by I. scapularis and I. pacificus in North America, and its distribution tracks that of Lyme disease at a much lower incidence.58 It causes flulike symptoms that are typically more severe than in early Lyme disease, plus thrombocytopenia, leukopenia, and increased liver enzymes; HGA has no distinctive symptom and requires laboratory confirmation for diagnosis.59 This zoonosis is becoming established in southwestern Quebec60.
+Between 2.3% and 10% of patients presenting with erythema migrans (acute Lyme disease) are coinfected with HGA.61 Treatment for HGA is the same as for Lyme disease.

 Other Borrelia species, North America - Tick-borne relapsing fever (TBRF) is caused by several non-Lyme Borrelia species: B. hermsii, B. parkerii, and B. turicatae.
 TBRF is an unusual infection in Canada and found largely in British Columbia, and seems to be associated with staying in rodent-infested cabins.
 Its symptoms are general, similar to Lyme disease without the bull's-eye rash, and can be marked by febrile periods of ~3 days with an interval of 7 days.
-TBRF is carried by various species of the soft tick, Ornithodoros.
+TBRF is carried by various species of the soft tick, Ornithodoros.58 complex.
+In North America it has two lineages, one carried by I. scapularis ticks (DTV lineage) and one carried by I. cookei and I. marxi (POW lineage).
+Evidence suggests it has expanded its range since 1977.64 It is rare in humans and the initial symptoms are nonspecific but it is a more severe infection than Lyme with frequent I progression to life threatening neurological symptoms.58

-B. miyamotoi, only recently shown to infect humans, has now been documented from all regions of the United States where Lyme disease occurs, including the West Coast.
-It can be mistaken for HGA or Lyme disease.
-Its prevalence in ticks is one eighth that of Lyme disease.
+B. miyamotoi, only recently shown to infect humans, has now been documented from all regions of the United States where Lyme disease occurs, including the West Coast.62 It can be mistaken for HGA58 or Lyme disease.
+Its prevalence in ticks is one eighth that of Lyme disease.63